BerkanMarasli/BM-Notes/Scala.md

 // Expressions inside interpolated strings val a = Array(11, 9, 6)
 s"I am ${a(0) - a(1)} years old" // "I am 2 years old"

+// Raw strings ignore special characters raw"New line \n. return: \r" // "New line \n. return: \r"

+// Characters can be escaped
+"They stood outside the \"Rose and Crown\"" // "They stood outside the "Rose and Crown"

+// Triple double-quotes let strings span multiple rows and contain quotes

+// Type-safe string interpolation using f string interpolation...
 ```